 The national deer population, now estimated at 25 million to 30 million, has been growing for decades.
 Not only have deer adapted to encroaching suburbia, but they have benefited from a series of mild winters, an increase in newly developed areas being declared off limits for hunters and a decline in hunting in some parts of the country… Curtis [wildlife biologist Paul Curtis of Cornell University] said.
 “Deer populations are already at densities a biologist wouldn’t have dreamed of 10 years ago.”

-Deer Control: Specific strategies for keeping deer out of your garden vary depending on the local population, available food supplies, cost, plants’ damage-tolerance, and types of plants grown.
+Specific methods for preventing deer damage depend on the local population, available food, cost, damage-tolerance and types of plants grown.
 Many solutions are available, but nothing is absolutely foolproof (see Oh Deer… Not My Garden!).
 Here are some of our recommended products and techniques.

-Fences – For most homeowners, an 8-10 foot high fence provides adequate protection but is costly.
+Fences – For most homeowners, an 8- to 10-ft. high fence provides adequate protection but is costly.
 Some gardeners opt for electrified fences, but these can be dangerous.

-Row Covers – In early spring, when food sources are depleted and new growth on shrubs, trees, and plants is appearing, gardeners can opt to use row covers over shrubs, small trees, seedlings and transplants.
+Row Covers – In early spring, when food sources are depleted and new growth on shrubs, trees and plants is appearing, growers can opt to use row covers or garden netting over shrubs, small trees, seedlings and transplants.

-Scare Devices – Motion sensor devices that spray water are often used to scare animals away from an area.
+Scare Devices – Motion activated deterrents that spray water are often used to scare animals away from an area.
 Since deer are habitual animals, it is important to begin the tactic as soon as browsing is noticed.

-Home Remedies – There are several “home remedies” that repel deer, such as human hair, soap such as Irish Spring, and Lifeboy, and hot sauces.
-These remedies must be refreshed, and gardeners must switch strategies as deer grow accustomed to each ploy.
+Home Remedies – There are several home remedies that repel deer such as human hair, Irish Spring® and Lifeboy® soap and hot sauces.
+These prevention techniques must be refreshed, and gardeners must switch strategies as deer grow accustomed to each ploy.

-Commercial Deer Repellents – These work through taste and/or smell and tend not to be washed off by rain.
-Commercial repellents can provide protection for up to three months.
+Commercial Repellents – These products work through taste and/or smell and tend not to be washed off by rain.
+Commercial pest repellents can provide protection for up to three months.